Health-Informatics-UoN/analysis-types-for-TREs/src/Categorisation.md

 Here, the TREs train the model on their local data, then send these updates back to the aggregator, where they are combined.
 The updated model is sent back to TREs, and the process repeats until some criterion is reached.
-There are a couple of important points about iteratively decomposable analyses.
+There are a couple of important points about iterative analyses.
 First, some data might then be observed by other TREs, as they can see how the model has been updated each round.
 In this example, it's not much of a disclosure risk, but what this information is varies by analysis.
 Second, your federation needs to efficiently support multiple rounds of communication.